oracle/coherence-micronaut-sockshop-sample/doc/complete-application-deployment.md

    **IMPORTANT**
    If installing Prometheus into a RBAC enabled k8s cluster you may need to create the required RBAC resources as described in the [Prometheus RBAC](https://prometheus-operator.dev/docs/operator/rbac/) documentation.

+   In some environments, installation can fail with the error message "path /sys is not shared or slave mount".
+   For this demo, if necessary, it will be sufficient to comment out `mountPropagation: HostToContainer` in the `manifests/nodeExporter-daemonset.yaml` file.

    **IMPORTANT**